jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 ---

 I wonder if this is turning into a kind of Programming tutorial. from markup languages, to scripting, intepreted, to machine code, to binary. and then into the base metal itself.

 ---

+Interesting to note, almost all lifeform can only survive off of other forms of life.
+Meaning life survives best when its forms play together.

+---

+the march of adapative reason.

+what does that make comedy? the reward for knowing the failure life/we must encounter as it ventures into the unknown.

+---